PDF at small $x$ in the non-perturbative region: PDF due to parton splitting

 \section{PDF due to parton splitting}

 The main concept of our analysis is the generation (age) of partons.
 We consider a generation to be partons that appear as a result of the same number of successive splittings of the initial parent parton.
-In particular, the initial parton with the longitudinal momentum $P$ belongs to the 0-th generation, and the two partons produced due to its splitting belong to the 1-st generation, etc. For simplicity, we assume that in each splitting the longitudinal momenta of the parent parton are divided in half between its daughter partons.
+In particular, the initial parton with the longitudinal momentum $P$ belongs to the 0-th generation, and the two partons produced due to its splitting belong to the 1-st generation, etc. We also assume, in accordance with the argumentation \cite{Gribov2022}, that the longitudinal momenta of the parent partons in a freely moving proton are, on average, equally divided between the daughter partons.
 So, each parton of the $n$-th generation has a longitudinal momentum $P/2^n$, which corresponds to the fraction of the initial momentum $x_n=1/2^n$.
 The splitting continues until the longitudinal momenta of the partons become comparable to the momenta of the vacuum fluctuations.
 When this occurs, the splitting effectively stops, since the partons dropped out as a result of further splitting are immediately replaced by an equal number of partons captured from the vacuum (the balance is ensured by conservation of the longitudinal momentum of the proton).
-Based on this, we can estimate the maximum number of generations ${\bar n}$.
-Namely, from the equation $P/2^{\bar n} = \mu$, where $\mu$ is the minimum longitudinal momentum of a parton (in order of magnitude it coincides with the inverse radius of the proton at rest), we find ${\bar n}(P) = \ln(P/\mu)/\ln2$.
+Based on this, we can estimate the maximum number of generations ${\bar n}$ using equation $P/2^{\bar n} = \mu$, where $\mu$ is the minimum longitudinal momentum of a parton (in order of magnitude it coincides with the inverse radius of the proton at rest).
+From here we get ${\bar n}(P) = \ln(P/\mu)/\ln2$.
 At $P=3$ TeV and $\mu = 300$ MeV this gives ${\bar n} \approx 13$.

+In this section we neglect the contributions of parton fusions (we take them into account in the next section) and consider the evolution of partons only due to their splitting.
+We assume that partons split independently of each other with probability $w$, common to all partons.\footnote{The constant probability of splitting is ensured by the limited virtuality of partons in a free or almost free moving proton.} We emphasize that $w$ is an absolute probability, not a probability per unit of time.
+By absolute probability we mean the probability of splitting throughout the development of the quantum fluctuation to which the partons belong.
+We also note that for the development of splitting cascades $w \ge 1/2$ is necessary.